shundhammer/qdirstat/doc/stats/File-Size-Histogram.md

-that the vast majority of files is at the left side, and then there are wide stretches of file sizes that don't appear anywhere in that directory tree (where all the gaps are), and then there are some very large files in the 2.5 GB area.
+that the vast majority of files is at the left side, and then there are wide stretches of file sizes that don't appear anywhere in that directory tree (where all the gaps are), and then there are some very large files in the 2.5 GiB area.
 This is not very useful.

 This is why QDirStat by default uses some heuristics to determine useful boundaries for the histogram: It uses the _interquartile distance_ (Q3 - Q1)